ferenc-hechler/udacity-sparkify/README.md

 The repository contains the following files:

-* **01_setup-spark-session.ipynb** - a detailed explanation, of the spark session setup in my environment.
+* **01-setup-spark-session.ipynb** - a detailed explanation, of the spark session setup in my environment.
+* **02-data-introspection.ipynp** - introspection and cleanup of the data
-* **install-s3-jars.sh** - shell script to download jar files neccessary for accessing S3 buckets
+* **install-s3-jars.sh** - shell script to download jar files necessary for accessing S3 buckets